SammieF/G8-Capstone-Project/README.md

 - [ ] In a separate terminal, activate the virtual environment, navigate to the project root directory, and run the Flask backend using python app.py.

-- [ ] Open your browser and access the website at http://localhost:3000.
+- [ ] Open your browser and access the website.

 ## Contributing
 Contributions to the AdoptAFriend React-Flask Fullstack project are welcome!
 If you find any issues or would like to add new features, please submit a pull request with your changes.
 Be sure to follow the project's coding style and guidelines.